Keto Chocolate Almond Bark

 She found this chocolate right at our local grocery store — the ingredient label was pretty impressive, with only THREE organic ingredients:

-The fact that we can find options like this in our grocery stores nowadays is positively thrilling after years of picking up items and then sputtering as I tossed them back on the shelf.
+The fact that we can find options like this in our grocery store nowadays is positively thrilling after years of picking up items, checking the label, and then sputtering as I tossed them back on the shelf.

 Dried fruit with chocolate?